zesty-io/vscode-ext/README.md

 ## Zesty.io VS Code Extension

 Use this package to connect the Visual Studio Code to your Zesty.io Instance.
 This extension will sync the remote instance content and create files to your local machine.
 You can edit the files (views, stylesheet and scripts) and save them locally.
-Saving file will push the changes to the associated file from your instance.
+Saving a file will push the changes to the associated file from your instance.

 ## Getting Started